MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 Two shortcodes are built into the plugin.
 These are `[murmurations_directory]` for displaying a basic directory of nodes and `[murmurations_map]` for showing a geographic map.

-### React interfaces
-For more advanced client-side functionality, including filters and search, install the [Murmurations React Interfaces](https://github.com/Photosynthesis/MurmurationsReactInterfacesWP).

-This provides two additional shortcodes: `[murmurations_react_map]` and `[murmurations_react_directory]`.
+For more advanced client-side functionality, including filters and search, Murmurations uses React Interfaces (which is included in the plugin) which provides two additional shortcodes: `[murmurations_react_map]` and `[murmurations_react_directory]`.

 ### Overriding templates

 Templates for the directory and map popup are overridable following the standard WP template hierarchy.
-All the directory interfaces (archive, shortcode, and React depending on settings) use the same template for displayin a node in the list.
+All the directory interfaces (archive, shortcode, and React depending on settings) use the same template for displaying a node in the list.
 This template is in `templates/node_list_single.php`,

 For this template to be applied in the React interfaces, the `Node format sent to front-end interfaces` setting (at the bottom of the Dashboard tab in the Admin UI) needs to be set to `HTML` rather than `JSON` (otherwise the markup is built in React and the template has no effect).

-## Feed aggregation

-This experimental feature of the aggregator will find RSS URLs on node websites and download and display content from those feeds.
-This can be interesting for creating a hub website that shows activity around a particular network or sector.
-Experimental.
-Use with caution!

-There is currently not a built-in method for displaying feeds.
-However, any plugin or tool (or custom code) that will display a custom post type can be used for this.

-The feed items are stored as the custom post type `murms_feed_item`, and have `murms_feed_item_tag` and `murms_feed_item_source` taxonomies applied, which can be used for filtering.
-You will find the standard 'Archive' listings for feed items at https://youorsite.com/?post_type=murms_feed_item

 ## Settings reference